 Welcome families & guests!

-Please use this information to help plan your visit.
-The detailed schedule for 2026 Class Day and Commencement will be shared soon but in the meantime, please review the information below to assist with your preparations.
+Please monitor this Website, as it will be your best resource for information.
 While some changes are likely, most events are expected to follow a similar structure as in previous years.

 Schedule